Rahuldevpy96/fastapi-advanced/README.md

 ![Alt text](image-1.png)

-Added  a api to generate the bearer-token.
+Added  a api to generate the bearer-token